 National Savings Certificate (NSC)

 NSC or National Savings Certificate is a savings instrument created by the Government of India.
 It has a 5 year tenure.
 Its interest rate is reviewed every quarter but is currently 8%.
 The interest on NSC is also eligible for deduction under Section 80C.
 For example, if you have invested Rs 1 lakh in NSC and it pays interest of Rs 8,000, the interest amount will also be tax deductible.
 Hence your total tax deduction will go up to Rs 108,000.
 However note that both principal and interest tax deductions are subject to the Rs 1.5 lakh tax deduction limit.
 The minimum investment for NSC is as low as Rs 100.
 You can buy NSCs from post office branches.
-You can find out more about them here.

 National Pension System (NPS)